Last Updated: Aug 30, 2015

 Nutritional Info: A one ounce (28g) serving contains 3.8g of protein and 19.1g of fat with 1.4g saturated fat, 5.3g monounsaturated fat and 9.5g polyunsaturated fat.
 High in omega-6's, especially pinolenic acid, with some omega-3 content.
 One ounce of pine nuts contains 188 calories.

-The walnuts most commonly cultivated come from the English walnut tree species that also grow wild, along with black walnut, in many parts of the world where hot dry climates seasonally occur.
+The walnut variety most commonly cultivated come from the English walnut tree species that also grow wild, along with black walnut, in many parts of the world where hot dry climates seasonally occur.

 Nutritional Info: One ounce (28g) of walnuts contains 4.3g of protein and 18.3g of fat with 1,7g saturated fats, 2.5g monounsaturated fats and 13.2g polyunsaturated fats.
 One ounce of walnuts contains 10666mg omega-6 fatty acids and 2542mg of omega-3 fatty acids, which is close to the ideal 1:4 ratio.
 One ounce of walnuts contains 183 calories.